Use with screen readers

 Note to JAWS screen reader users: In JAWS version 9 and

 later, you can use the keyboard shortcut "Insert" Ins + "Control" Ctrl + ö to display a list of all landmarks.
 You can also use the ö key to navigate through the landmarks on the Web page.
 In the screen reader NVDA this would be the d key.

-The forms on the website are enriched with WAI-ARIA to provide important information for screen readers in forms mode.
+WAI-ARIA is used to enrich the forms on the website to provide important information for screen readers in forms mode.